mozilla-cordova/mozilla-cordova.github.io/pages/01-getting-started.md

 Cordova code is organized into multiple repositories.
 The main ones you need to be aware of for Firefox OS development are `cordova-cli`, `cordova-firefoxos` and `cordova-plugin-*`.
 Here is a brief description of them:

 - `cordova-cli` - is where the entry point code for the command line tools is located.
-There are no platform specific code left and most of the functionality now lives in `cordova-lib`.
+There is no platform specific code here; most of the functionality lives in `cordova-lib`.
 - `cordova-lib` - contains modules used mainly by `cordova-cli`.
 There is some platform specific code under `cordova-lib/src/cordova/metadata` which are config parsers.
 Firefox OS uses it to get the initial version of the manifest with the correct app name and other values.
 - `cordova-firefoxos` - is the repository for the Firefox OS platform tools.
 The code here is responsible for handling Firefox OS cordova commands.
 - `cordova-plugin-*` - are repositories for plugins.
 A plugin repository contains code for each supported platform too.